Ahmed Hussain A. Kazi

-Ahmed Hussain A. Kazi Tamgha-e-Pakistan (Medal of Pakistan) Award (15 August 1920 – 7 January 2007) was a civil servant of Pakistan and senior advocate of the Pakistan Supreme Court, who shaped the internal revenue, economic and industrialization policies during the 1970s.
+Ahmed Hussain A. Kazi Tamgha-e-Pakistan (Medal of Pakistan) Award (15 August 1920 – 7 January 2007) was a civil servant of Pakistan and senior advocate of the Supreme Court of Pakistan, who shaped the internal revenue, economic and industrialization policies during the 1970s.

 Family and Education

 Kazi was born in Hyderabad, Sindh then part of the Bombay Presidency of British India on 15 August 1920.
 He finished his basic education (Matriculation examination) in 1936 and secured the Sir Jairajbhoy Peerbhoy scholarship of the University of Bombay for securing first position amongst the Muslim candidates.
-In 1938, Kazi annexed the Sir Frank Souter scholarship in his intermediate examinations.
+In 1938, Kazi received the Sir Frank Souter scholarship in his intermediate examinations.
 In 1940, he received a degree in Mathematics and English language.
-In 1942, Kazi graduated a second time with a LL.B degree in Law and Justice from the Bombay University.
+In 1942, Kazi graduated a second time, with a LL.B degree in Law and Justice from the Bombay University.

-His ancestors belonged to Paat village in Dadu District and he was the only surviving child of Dr Ali Ahmed S Kazi, one of the few Muslim physicians from Sindh at the time, who founded the Liaquat Medical School, Hyderabad (now the Liaquat University of Medical and Health Sciences), was the first Medical Superintendent of Civil Hospital, Karachi and subsequently Director Health Services, Government of Sindh.
+His ancestors belonged to Paat village in Dadu District.
+He was the only surviving child of Dr Ali Ahmed S Kazi, one of the few Muslim physicians from Sindh at the time, who founded the Liaquat Medical School, Hyderabad (now the Liaquat University of Medical and Health Sciences), was the first Medical Superintendent of Civil Hospital, Karachi and subsequently Director Health Services, Government of Sindh.

 He was a grand nephew of Allama I. I. Kazi, a Muslim scholar and philosopher, and his German wife Elsa Kazi.
-He married his cousin Ayesha daughter of renowned educationist Khan Bahadur Ghulam Nabi Kazi MBE in 1946.
+He married his cousin Ayesha, daughter of renowned educationist Khan Bahadur Ghulam Nabi Kazi MBE in 1946.